Circle Line 6

 Latest Updates

-A total of 23 new trains have also been purchased to cater for the expected increase in passenger volume when CCL6 commences operation in 2026.
-The first batch of new CCL trains reached Singapore in March 2022 and is now undergoing testing and commissioning works.
+23 new trains have also been purchased to cater for the expected increase in passenger volume when CCL6 commences operation.
+The first batch of new CCL trains reached Singapore in March 2022 and have been progressively put into service from April 2026.

 Key Facts